The Homer Calendar

 Even before the show aired, groups started weighing in, opining on the deeper meanings.
 The American Family Association, a far-right Christian group, called on Fox to pull the "horrific" episode they hadn't seen: "As Christians we are appalled....
 This animated program has gone from inappropriate, to crude, to now offensive....
 Families should not be exposed to this toxic poison."
 Meanwhile, Rabbi Brad Hirschfield, president of Clal–The National Jewish Center for Learning and Leadership, waxed incoherently: "These journeys can remind they wake up our angels, such as our need to unify as Homer has, but also our ugliest demons, like suddenly thinking you're the Messiah.
 It reminds us that Jerusalem is important to lots of people and lots of traditions.
 If it weren't, the Simpsons couldn't use it as a spot for their journey of self-discovery."
 Worst was an anti-Israel blogger who attacked the unseen episode for showing Israelis as humans (really: "The Simpsons prepares to jump the shark in an orgy of Jewish self-congratulations (with no reference whatsoever to 'politics').
 On the hasbara bandwagon, making monsters look like human beings.").

 Israel also showed up in 2006.
 The Simpsons are on a cruise, and Lisa points out the elderly Jewish couple making their first trip to Israel (Wife: Our son Shlomo is working on a kibbutz in Haifa.
 We're shlepping his some kreplach.
 Husband: We're Jewish all right." — see the clip).
 And in a May 2022 episode, Krusty goes back to haäretz.
-He loses everything, and decides to go to Israel to work on a kibbutz (see picture, and see where it came from here).
+He loses everything, and decides to go to Israel to work on a kibbutz (see picture from the show, and read about the real kibbutz where it came from here).
 Wearing a kippah, he's pulling potatoes in the field when a helicopter flys up and he's told he can come back to show business.
 He puts on his nose and hair, says, "I can be a clown again!" and laughs as he climbs the rope ladder up to the helicopter.
 The kibbutznik working with him shakes his head and says, "He was a clown?
 He's like the least funny person on this socialist commune."

 Krusty working on the Kibbutz Krusty climbing up the helicopter to leave the kibbuts